-Certified public accountants: 16 persons, Persons who have passed the Certified Public Accountants Examination: 7 persons, Others: 38 persons
+Certified public accountants: 20 persons, Persons who have passed the Certified Public

+Accountants Examination: 5 persons, Others: 42 persons

-The Company has entered into an agreement with the Directors (excluding Directors who also serve as Executive Officers) and all members of the Audit & Supervisory Board with respect to the liability set forth in Article 423, paragraph 1 of the Companies Act, by which the liability for damages of each member is limited to the minimum amount set forth in Article 425, paragraph 1 of the same Act, provided they perform their duties without knowledge of such damages and without gross negligence.
+The Company has entered into an agreement with the Directors (excluding Directors who also serve as Executive Officers) and all members of the Audit & Supervisory Board with respect to the liability set forth in Article 423, paragraph (1) of the Companies Act, by which the liability for damages of each member is limited to the minimum amount set forth in Article 425, paragraph (1) of the same Act, provided they perform their duties without knowledge of such damages and without gross negligence.

-3. Reasons for Adoption of the Current Corporate Governance Structure[updated]
+3. Reasons for Adoption of the Current Corporate Governance Structure [updated]

 The Company strengthens objective and impartial management oversight functions by positioning an independent and fair Audit & Supervisory Board that appropriately oversees the job performance of Directors and Executive Officers.
 The Company has built an effective corporate governance regime under the Audit & Supervisory Board's oversight.
 It includes the JT Group Compliance Committee and the Advisory Panel on Nomination and Compensation, both established voluntarily.
-The former has outside experts serving in key roles; the latter is comprised entirely of Directors who do not serve as Executive Officers, in which more than half of its members are independent Outside Directors.
+The former is comprised of the President and Chief Executive Officer, Executive Vice Presidents and outside expert; the latter is comprised entirely of Directors who do not serve as Executive Officers, more than half of whose members are independent Outside Directors.
 The Company has also streamlined the Board of Directors and expedited operational execution by delegating authority to Executive Officers.
-The Company continuously seeks to improve corporate governance and to increase management transparency and objectivity through, for instance, the appointment of an additional Outside Director in March 2022.
+The Company continuously seeks to improve corporate governance and to increase management transparency and objectivity through, for instance, the appointment of an additional Outside Director and outside Audit & Supervisory Board member in March 2019, appointment of an additional Outside Director in March 2022, and appointment of an additional Outside Director in March 2024.

 Through such measures, the Company settled upon its current corporate governance regime as the Company believes it functions effectively with respect to operational execution and oversight.